ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

 ### Test methodology

 To assess the TBMQ's ability to handle point-to-point communication at scale, we conducted three tests to measure performance, efficiency, and latency, with a maximum throughput of 600,000 msg/sec.
+Throughput refers to the total number of messages per second, including both incoming and outgoing messages.
 We deployed the performance test environment on an AWS EKS cluster and scaled it horizontally as the workload increased.
 This allowed us to evaluate how TBMQ handles growing demands while maintaining reliable performance.

-> **Note:** Throughput represents the total number of messages per second, including both incoming and outgoing messages.

 Each test ran for 10 minutes, using an equal number of publishers and subscribers.
+Both publishers and subscribers operated with **QoS 1**, ensuring reliable message delivery.
 Publishers sent 62-byte messages to unique topics `"europe/ua/kyiv/$number"` once per second, while subscribers subscribed to corresponding topics `"europe/ua/kyiv/$number/+"`.
-Here, `$number` served as the unique identifier for each pair of publisher and subscriber.
+Here, `$number` used as the unique identifier for each pair of publisher and subscriber.
-Both publishers and subscribers operated with QoS 1, ensuring reliable message delivery.
 This configuration simulated one-to-one communication with precise topic mapping.

 #### Test agent setup